AlbaneCM/airbnb/README.md

 Goal for this project: replicate some basic analysis I could have performed on hotels.

+1. a/ Overall:
-1. Option: to be able to chose a marketplace to analyse among several ones.
+Option: to be able to chose a marketplace to analyse among several ones.
 I chose 10 main cities: 5 in Canada and 5 in the US - similarly to the Fairmont hotels marketplace.

+1. b/ On Jupyter Notebook:
+First, loaded all csv files.
+They are all too heavy to load on GitHub so I included one of the lightest ones: Ottawa.

 2. Tried to clean unusable data such as numeric or date columns that were texts.